Sell on Amazon Europe – How to Expand Your Business

 Amazon Europe – How Are Things 20 Years Later?

 I would answer this question with just one word: OPPORTUNITY!

-European marketplaces are constantly growing and Amazon is expanding in more and more countries.
-The newest ones are the Netherlands and Sweden, which are only in the very early stages, but hey, we all need to start somewhere, right?
+European marketplaces are constantly growing, and Amazon is expanding in more and more countries.
+Recent ones include the Netherlands and Sweden, which are only in the very early stages, but hey, we all need to start somewhere, right?